ERC Beyond-EPICA - Oldest Ice (BE-OIC)

 Accessing the world's oldest ice (1.5 million years) to study the mid-Pleistocene transition

-Understanding the role of climate forcings, such as greenhouse gases, in this transition is essential.
-The links between the carbon cycle, the ice caps, the atmosphere and the behaviour of the oceans also need to be better understood in order to help society design an effective climate change mitigation and adaptation strategy.
+It is essential to understand the role of climate forcings, such as greenhouse gases, in this transition.
+The links between the carbon cycle, the ice caps, the atmosphere and the behaviour of the oceans also need to be better understood in order to help society devise an effective strategy for mitigating and adapting to climate change.

-Only ice cores contain direct and quantitative information on past climate forcings and atmospheric responses.
-However, the longest ice core available to date (EPICA) covers only the last 800 000 years.
+Only ice cores contain direct, quantitative information about past climate forcings and atmospheric responses.
+However, the longest ice core available to date (EPICA) only covers the last 800,000 years.

-This project allows the European glaciology community to drill in Antarctica to extract the oldest ice core in the world.
-The main scientific objective of the BE-OIC project is to obtain quantitative and high-resolution information on climate and environmental changes over the last 1.5 million years.
-The cause and effect relationship that led to the enigmatic MPT change in the climate system is not yet understood, as important information on global changes in the climate system is still missing.
+This project will enable the European glaciology community to drill in Antarctica to extract the oldest ice core in the world.
+The main scientific objective of the BE-OIC project is to obtain quantitative, high-resolution information on climate and environmental changes over the last 1.5 million years.
+The cause-and-effect relationship that led to the enigmatic TPM change in the climate system is not yet understood, as important information on global changes in the climate system is still lacking.

 CEREGE will participate in the dating efforts of the deepest part of the ice core, using cosmogenic nuclides of beryllium-10 and chlorine-36 extracted from the ice.
 The measurements will be performed on the accelerator mass spectrometer, ASTERisques, a French national instrument.